kjimenez2013/kjimenez2013.github.io/about.md

 ## Hello and Welcome!

 My name is Katerine but you can call me Kat.
 I grew up in a small village in the Dominican Republic until the age of eight, when I moved to NYC.
 I lived in NYC until I went to college at the University of Pennsylvania where I studied Philosophy, Politics, and Economics.
-I now live in San Francisco and I am currently a business strategy consultant.
+After college I moved to San Francisco to start my job as a business strategy consultant.
+I did that for about two years and now I live in Oakland and work in business operations and strategy for a technology company.

-I like to run marathons, teach and practice hatha and vinyasa yoga, dance salsa, go on strenuous hikes, drink delicious herbal and green teas, read books, watch documentaries, practice learning languages (I speak Spanish and Portuguese fluently and slowly learning Arabic) and travel to new places in order to broaden my understanding of the human condition.
+I like to run marathons, teach and practice hatha and vinyasa yoga, dance salsa, go on strenuous hikes, drink delicious herbal and green teas, read fiction books, watch documentaries, and travel to new places in order to broaden my understanding of the human condition.

 A theme that has driven my life thus far is the desire to learn: about the individual but also about communities and cultures.
 I am fascinated by political macroeconomics, migration, holistic approaches to well-being, culture & globalization, and climate change.
 I have lived in Brazil and India and while interning in India I gave my first attempt at traveling blogging.
 Outside of that I have traveled to over 20 countries in different capacities.